Which Stratus Tap Is Right for You?

 What's the difference between EZ-Tap and EZ-Tap Pro?

-EZ-Tap is a basic dual-COM-port tap for monitoring RS-232 traffic up to 230,400 baud.
+EZ-Tap is a basic DB-9 tap for monitoring RS-232 traffic up to 230,400 baud.
 EZ-Tap Pro adds three things EZ-Tap can't do: exact microsecond hardware time-tagging of all data and handshake events, capture of state changes on all six RS-232 control lines, and support for baud rates up to 1 Mbps.
 If you need precise timing or visibility into flow control, you need Pro.

 Can I use Versa-Tap on RS-232?